Amsterdam Countryside in Netherlands – 4 Quaint Places to Visit in 2023

 The only downside to Volendam is, it’s a bit touristy (well, not a bit, a lot).
 There’s no denying that this town is worthy of the hundreds of visitors it receives daily.
 Just be prepared and embrace it, as it is definitely worth seeing!

 The journey from Amsterdam to Volendam by bus is 30 minutes.
 Take Bus Number 316 from Amsterdam Centraal and you will arrive at Volendam Centrum.
 Right around the corner is the Volendams Museum and Information Centre.

 The journey from Amsterdam to Volendam by bike is 25 km or about 90 minutes.
 Dedicated bike lanes take you alongside the highway for most of it before it diverts through scenic countryside and quaint villages, like Monnickendam and Broek.
 Making it ideal if you have the extra time and weather on your side.

-If you would rather join a fully guided coach tour from Amsterdam to Volendam, Edam, & Zaanse Schans, click here.
+Your last option is to join a fully guided coach tour from Amsterdam to Volendam, Edam, and Zaanse Schans.

-Like a miniature Amsterdam, rows and rows of narrow brick houses line Edam’s streets and canals.
-The best thing to do in this small town is to wander its quaint lanes and canals.
-If you want to learn more about Edam and its history, check out the Edam Museum.
-This 400-year-old historic residence provides visitors with a glimpse into what old canal houses once looked like.
+Take a stroll along the canals and admire the beautiful homes and quaint bridges, or explore the town’s many galleries and the Edam Museum that showcase the rich history and culture of Edam.
+The Edam Museum is housed in a 400-year-old historic residence that provides visitors with a glimpse into what old canal houses once looked like.
 The house is particularly interesting for its floating cellar, designed to accommodate changes in water level without destabilizing the structure.

 The journey from Volendam to Marken is easiest via the Volendam Marken Express, a ferry that crosses Lake Marermeer taking about 30 minutes.